The global Church ↑

 The regional Churches ↑

-The District Apostle Districts, or District Churches, are structured into Apostle districts.
+The District Apostle Districts, or Local Churches, are structured into Apostle districts.
 The duty of the Apostles is primarily to proclaim the gospel, dispense the sacraments, and ordain ministers.
 However, they also have administrative duties.

 The local Churches ↑

 The Apostle districts are subdivided into church districts, which in turn consist of several congregations.
-This level is legally dependent on the District Churches.
+This level is legally dependent on the Local Churches.
 However, it is the district rectors and congregational rectors who are responsible for the organisation of all practical local operations, in line with previously defined instructions and specifications.